Lead Magnets You Can Create With Minimum to No Investment

-Venture Harbour too offers checklist to prospects.
+Venture Harbour too offers a checklist to prospects.
 The sub-text on the landing page as you will notice is quite persuasive.

 Webinars are audio-visual as well as interactive and hence immersive.
 Since webinars are about certain topics you wish to educate your leads about it delivers high value and so becomes an excellent MOFU lead magnet.
 You can demonstrate your expertise in the industry as well as demonstrate your products and services.

-According to Content Marketing Institute, “over 60% of B2B marketers are using webinars as part of their content marketing programs.”
-Clearly, they are effective because they happen in real time.
+According to the Content Marketing Institute, “over 60% of B2B marketers are using webinars as part of their content marketing programs.”
+Clearly, they are effective because they happen in real-time.
 Neither you nor your leads need to be together at one spot as is in the case of live events and conferences.
 And, since you host it online you end up expanding your customer base by overcoming geographical boundaries.

 Kissmetrics is doing an excellent job.
 They don’t just promote their upcoming webinars, but also recordings of past webinars.
 The latter helps them capture additional leads and convey that they care for those who couldn’t make it to the LIVE webinar.
 One look at their landing page and you will realize that it’s a lead magnet vault!